 Please carefully read all instructions before beginning the laser tube installment procedure as there are several critical steps which must be properly followed.
 Remember to never operate your laser without properly installed air and water systems running.
-Note: if you purchased a PS20, the laser tube came pre-installed, and you can skip this procedure.

 1. Prepare the Laser Tube Mount: Using a small 2mm hex wrench, unscrew and remove the two (2) M4 screws from the mounting.
 Keep these screws close by as they will be reinserted after the laser tube is mounted and connected.